AstreaTSS/PYTHIAWebsite/docs/faq.md

     DOCKER_MODE="true"
     POSTGRES_PASSWORD="A_STRONG_PASSWORD"
     ```
-5. Set up the database by running `docker compose run --env DB_URL="postgresql://postgres:YOUR_POSTGRES_PASSWORD_FROM_THE_LAST_STEP@db:5432/postgres" bot python -m prisma migrate deploy`.
-6. Use `docker compose up -d` to start the bot.
+5. Use `docker compose up -d` to start the bot.
 You can use `docker compose logs -f` to view the logs of the bot.
   - To sync slash commands, run `@BOT_MENTION debug sync` in Discord (replace `BOT_MENTION` with the bot's mention, like `@PYTHIA`).'

 #### Non-Docker Setup